-yThere are over 35,000 described species of spiders worldwide, with about 3,000 occurring in North America.
-Spiders are generally beneficial insects when outside because they are predators for many other harmful or annoying pests.
-But inside the home or office, many species of spiders are pests for humans.
-In addition to frightening some people, spider bites can hurt and be poisonous.
+yThere are over 35,000 described species of spiders worldwide, with about 3,000 found in North America alone.
+Spiders are generally beneficial insects in their natural habitats because they’re predators toward many other harmful and annoying pests.
+However, inside the home or office, many species of spiders are more problematic than helpful In addition to being frightening, spider bites can hurt and be poisonous.

 Black widow spiders spin their webs near ground level.
-They often build their webs in protected areas, such as in boxes and in firewood.
+They often build their webs in protected areas, such as in boxes and firewood.

 Brown recluse spiders have a characteristic dark brown violin marking on their back.

 Brown recluse spiders often live outdoors in debris and wood piles.
 People can find them indoors in storage areas and dark recesses.

 Like the black widow spider, the brown recluse spider bites in defense and does not strike humans instinctively.
 They will bite humans when they are wearing the clothing they are hiding in.
 The brown recluse spider bite is painful and can produce an open, ulcerating sore.